-- 5. Special Warfare Club.
+5. Special Warfare Club.
 The Special Warfare club provides students with the opportunity to train for a career in the Sea, Air, Land (SEAL) or Explosive Ordinance Disposal (EOD) communities.
 The immediate goals of the club are to mentor junior midshipmen, presenting the lifestyle and attitude necessary for selection into these highly competitive communities.
 The club stresses the importance of attaining leadership positions, maintaining high grade point averages, and preparing for the SEAL Physical Screening Test (PST).
-Typical club activities include pool meetings, calisthenics, and runs in combat boots and camouflage. - 6.
-Nurses Club.
-All nurse-option midshipmen are required participate in the Nurses Club.
-This club facilitates mentoring with Naval officers from nearby hospitals.
-Midshipmen, civilians, and OC students are encouraged to take guided tours of medical facilities at Camp Pendleton, Miramar, and Balboa.
-Additionally, the club focuses on tours of medical units on various ships.
+Typical club activities include pool meetings, calisthenics, and runs in combat boots and camouflage.